 A limited liability company (Ltd or Limited) is considered by Imperial & Legal experts to be the best structure for a small-size business trading in the United Kingdom.
 Here are 5 key reasons why:

-It can become dormant immediately after registration.
+An organisation can become dormant immediately after registration.
 It is a commonly used tool to lock a unique company name for the future use or set up a company prior to entering the UK market.

 An existing company can also become fully dormant as a result of business restructuring or personal circumstances of the owner, e.g. a long-term illness.